OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 You may wish to change the device part number for the following reasons

-1. Migrate to same device package but with a larger density
+1. Migrate to same device package but with a different density
-2. Migrate to a different package and with a larger or same density
+2. Migrate to a different package and with a different or same density

 The default device for the Intel® FPGA SmartNIC N6001-PL is AGFB014R24A2E2V

-#### **4.7.2 Walkthrough: Migrating to a Different Agilex Device Number**
+#### **4.7.1 Walkthrough: Migrating to a Different Agilex Device Number**

 Perform the following steps to migrate your design to target a different Agilex device using the OFSS build flow.
 In this example we will change the device from the default `AGFB014R24A2E2V` to a new device `AGFB022R25A2E2V`.